News: URL services in ACF 1.7.0

 XML data used in the APIs

 Often, an API requires some XML-formatted data as input.
 For this, we have defined XML as a new data type in ACF.
-There is a couple of function that goes with this data type that makes both the creation of XML objects and parsing XML objects a breeze.
+There are a couple of functions that go with this data type that make both the creation of XML objects and parsing XML objects a breeze.

 This example shows how easy it is to create an XML document.